Last Updated on June 29, 2022 by Rebecca Huff

 How to get a good night's sleep

 Sacrificing sleep is not always about working too much either.
-Social media and TV time are among the things that we tend to put before getting consistent good sleep.
+Social media and TV time are among the things that we tend to put before getting consistently good sleep.

 If you aren't waking up refreshed, here are three things that could be getting in your way!